If you've missed it, here's a Brief Video Clip of the Series:

 Most stores have limits on coupons which can include the following:

 - how many coupons you can use- some stores won't allow over 40 coupons at a time.
 So in order to use all of these coupons, you literally have to go out of the store, put your purchases in the car and then back into the store and start all over.

 - minimum purchase guidelines- some stores require that you have a minimum purchase amount AFTER the coupons, which means, you would be spending $25 or more out of pocket EACH transaction.
 (See previous limit)

 - Stores limit how many coupons can be used on double or triple coupon days.

 - Many stores don't allow double or triple coupons at all.

 Every store has it's own coupon policy, actually, some larger chains have a corporate policy but in addition to that policy allow INDIVIDUAL store Managers to interpret that policy.
-Which means- Just because a large chain store accepts certain types of coupons doesn't mean that your local store WILL.
+Which means- Just because a large chain store accepts certain types of coupons doesn't mean that your

 Basic Coupon Rules & Etiquette

 We all want to save money, but like everything in life, there are basic rules, common decency and Etiquette protocols to be followed when couponing!